stackblitz/docs/docs/guides/user-guide/general-faqs.md

 ### What is the Codeflow Editor?

-The Codeflow Editor utilizes our Codeflow technology to bring VSC code into the browser.
+The Codeflow Editor brings VSC code into the browser.
 This editor is capable of running full development workflows, including pushing commits and creating pull requests to GitHub.
+Other features of the Codeflow editor include a terminal, npm package manager, and the ability to add extensions.
 This bypasses the need to clone a repository or install dependencies on your local machine.
 If you haven't already, you can check out Codeflow [here](https://stackblitz.com/codeflow)!

 ### Can I use Vim bindings?